 Hypertrophic Scaring: a thick, lumpy scar that sits above the surface of the skin.

 Hyper-granulation Tissue: An excessive growth of granulation tissue (new connective tissue); granuloma and pyogenic granuloma or similar conditions.

 Atrophic Scaring: A pit or depression below the surface of the skin, caused by a wound.

 Nerve Damage: Localized swelling of a fresh piercing can impinge upon a nerve, causing temporary numbness or tingling, loss of taste in oral piercings, or diminishing hearing in ear piercings (rare).
 Barring an unusual placement or healing complications, these are transient troubles.

 If you believe you are experiencing any of these complications or if you have any questions about possible complications you are experiencing, give us call (781) 803-3160 and we will be glad to assist you however we can!

 We do not recommend getting pierced with a hoop.
-Placing a curved hoop through a fresh piercing that has been done with a straight needle puts pressure on the top, bottom, and openings of the new piercing.
+Placing a curved hoop through a fresh piercing that has been done with a straight needle puts pressure on the entry and exit points of the new piercing.
 This increases the risk of irritation, hypertrophic scarring, migration, and even rejection.
 We recommend starting with a stud for your initial healing process.
-Everyone heals differently, and we will change your jewelry to a hoop once the initial healing is complete, generally about 6 months after the piercing.
+Everyone heals differently, and we will change your jewelry to a hoop once the initial healing is complete, generally about 6-9 months after the piercing.